jrsinclair/mazes-presentation/presentation.md

 ---

-1. Start with a randomly selected room. <!-- .element: class="fragment" data-fragment-index="0" -->
+1. Start with a randomly selected room and a grid of unconnected rooms. <!-- .element: class="fragment" data-fragment-index="0" -->
 2. Make a list of rooms adjacent to the current room, not yet connected to another room. <!-- .element: class="fragment" data-fragment-index="1" -->
-3. If this connected adjacent rooms list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
+3. If this list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
 4. Pick one of the rooms in the list at random and connect it. <!-- .element: class="fragment" data-fragment-index="3" -->
 5. Move to this new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="4" -->